nupplaphil/friendica/doc/en/admin/install.md

 ### (RECOMMENDED) Logging & Log Rotation

-At this point it is recommended that you set up logging and logrotation.
+At this point it is recommended that you set up logging and logrotate.
-To do so please visit [Settings](help/Settings) and search the 'Logs' section for more information.
+To do so please visit [Settings](./settings.md) and search the 'Logs' section for more information.

 ### (RECOMMENDED) Set up a backup plan